hmcts/sptribs-e2etests/README.md

-# Special Tribunals Raw Playwright proof of concept - a recreation of the Special Tribunals Frontend E2E tests.
+# Special Tribunals Raw Playwright proof of concept - a recreation of the Special Tribunals E2E tests.

 ## Getting Started